 Helen Cooper was born in 1963 and grew up in Cumbria in a very rural area where milk came from the farm in a can, bears lived under the stairs, and it rained a great deal.
-There was no wifi, no way of watching films, and the TV was tiny, and black and white, with only two channels, and even those only worked when the clouds were the right shape.
-Of course this meant there was more time to read and write and draw and play the piano.
+There was no wifi, and the TV was tiny, and black and white, with only two channels, and even those only worked when the clouds were the right shape.
+Of course, this meant there was more time to read and write and draw and play the piano.

 After qualifying to teach the piano she wrote and illustrated her first picture book which was published by Hamish Hamilton in 1987.
-Since then she has written and illustrated a whole lot more which have been translated into over 26 languages and won many awards.
-Notably among these The Bear Under The Stairs winner of the Smarties Young judges prize, The Baby Who Wouldn’t Go To Bed, and Pumpkin Soup, both winners of the Library Association Kate Greenaway medal.
+Since then, she has written and illustrated a whole lot more which have been translated into over 30 languages and won many awards.
+Notably among these The Bear Under the Stairs, winner of the Smarties Young Judges prize; The Baby Who Wouldn’t Go To Bed; and Pumpkin Soup, both winners of the Library Association Kate Greenaway medal.

 Her newest picture book, Saving the Butterfly, is a collaboration with the illustrator Gill Smith.
 Of late she has also written longer fiction for children.
 The Taming of the Cat is the second of these: written and illustrated in black and white by Helen and out in October 2023.
 Other work includes contributions to a paper on Astrobiology with members of the Zoology department of Oxford University.
 She lives in Oxford.